Effective classroom management relies on a strong foundation built from several key components. Here are some of the most important ones:

 Do you aspire to succeed like Rekha?
 We've got you covered!
 Strengthen your candidacy for your dream job.
 Gain top-notch classroom management skills with Suraasa's Mentor!

-Talk to a Mentor Now
+Talk to a Mentor Now11.
+Celebrate with Mini-Fiestas

 Turn your classroom into a celebration zone with occasional mini-parties.
 Just 20-30 minutes of snacks and fun group games can light up their day.